grafana/loki/docs/sources/clients/promtail/configuration.md

 The `version` allows to select the kafka version required to connect to the cluster.(default to `2.2.1`)

-By default timestamps are assigned by Promtail when the message is read, if you want to keep the actual message timestamp from Kafka you can set the `use_incoming_timestamp` to true.
+By default, timestamps are assigned by Promtail when the message is read, if you want to keep the actual message timestamp from Kafka you can set the `use_incoming_timestamp` to true.

 ```yaml
 # The list of brokers to connect to kafka (Required).